microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/aviation-targeting-emails-snip3.md

-# Detect malicious use of RegAsm, RegSvcs, and InstallUtil by Snip3
+# Detect keywords associated with Snip3 campaign emails

 Snip3 is a family of related remote access trojans.
 Although the malware in this family contain numerous small variations, they all exhibit similar behaviors and techniques.